Skip to main content

 It is important to consider certain points while making partial claims.
 Intimations are not mandatory, and proof of payment (receipt) is the requirement for reimbursement.
 Therefore, the insured needs to take proof of payment paid at the hospital, discharge summary, results of tests and films along with all other documents.
 The second claim will be processed only after the settlement of the first claim.
 A settlement letter from the first insurer is essential to claim the reimbursement from the second insurer.

-Is the birth of the third child or the birth of twins on the second attempt covered under an insurance policy?
+Is the birth of the third child or twins on the second attempt covered under an insurance policy?

 As per the standard health insurance policy, maternity is not covered for the third child.
 However, there are some insurance companies that do provide third child maternity coverage under their group health insurance plan but at a higher premium.